scoegrams/qtap/README.md

 # qtap
 qtapchat
-this is a chat app for the dystopian device
+this is a chat app for the dystopian networks of techno surrealism